Monica Jung De Andrade

 What I'd do with the money

 It is already to be released one of the books dedicated for students in which I took part with a great team in order to promote nanostructured materials in the field of engineering.
-The book is here:
+The book can be found here:

 How would you describe yourself in 3 words?